 Remembering the fall of 2008 is just as clear to us as if it was yesterday.
 It was our move to a rental house after losing our home in a foreclosure.

 We could maintain our family lifestyle by one of us being home with them, if we downsized into a smaller home.
 As an alternative, we could keep our home, but both of us would have to get jobs as opposed to being self-employed, in which we would need to hire a babysitter.
-To our surprise, the kids said they would miss the pool but would rather move, and so the search was on for a rental.
+To our surprise, the kids said they would miss the pool but would rather move if that meant one of us could stay home.

 This house had all the upgrades our previous home had: custom paint, plantation shutters, granite counter tops, stainless steel refrigerator, and much more.
 So we decide to make that house our home until we could purchase another home.

-Because we were moving from a 3200 sq ft home into a 2200 sq ft home, we had to get rid of a lot of furniture, and material possessions that simply wouldn’t fit.
+Because we were moving from a 3200 sq ft home into a 1900 sq ft home, we had to get rid of a lot of furniture, and material possessions that simply wouldn’t fit.
 Since we became peaceful with downsizing, we walked through the house and saw potential instead of obstacles.